DivyamSingh19/Quill/README.md

 ## Introduction

-Quikk demonstrates how to build a full-stack web application using React with TypeScript for type safety and Appwrite as a backend-as-a-service (BaaS).
+Quill demonstrates how to build a full-stack web application using React with TypeScript for type safety and Appwrite as a backend-as-a-service (BaaS).
 Appwrite simplifies backend development by providing pre-built services for authentication, database, storage, functions, and more.
 This project focuses on showcasing core blog functionalities, including creating, reading, updating, and deleting posts, along with user authentication.

 ## Features